Important Safety Information

 - All the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
 STRIBILD may affect the way other medicines work, and other medicines may affect how STRIBILD works.
 Keep a list of all your medicines and show it to your healthcare provider and pharmacist.
 Do not start any new medicines while taking STRIBILD without first talking with your healthcare provider.

 - If you take antacids.
 Take antacids at least 2 hours before or after you take STRIBILD.

 - If you are pregnant or plan to become pregnant.
 It is not known if STRIBILD can harm your unborn baby.
 Tell your healthcare provider if you become pregnant while taking STRIBILD.

 - If you are breastfeeding (nursing) or plan to breastfeed.
 Do not breastfeed.
 HIV-1 can be passed to the baby in breast milk.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or Call .

 What is STRIBILD?

-STRIBILD is a prescription medicine used to treat HIV-1 in adults who have never taken HIV-1 medicines before.
-It combines 4 medicines into 1 pill to be taken once a day with food.
-STRIBILD is a complete single-tablet regimen and should not be used with other HIV-1 medicines.
+STRIBILD is a prescription medicine used to treat HIV-1 in people 12 years and older who weigh at least 77 pounds.
+It can either be used in people who are starting HIV-1 treatment and have never taken HIV-1 medicines before, or in people who are replacing their current HIV-1 medicines and whose healthcare provider determines that they meet certain requirements.
+These include having an undetectable viral load (less than 50 copies/mL of virus in their blood) for 6 months or more on their current HIV-1 treatment.
+STRIBILD combines 4 medicines into 1 pill to be taken once a day with food.
+STRIBILD is a complete single tablet regimen and should not be used with other HIV-1 medicines.